Emilian Zabara

 Emilian Zabara is a Romanian sprint canoer who competed in the early 1970s.
 He won a bronze medal in the K-2 10000 m event at the 1971 ICF Canoe Sprint World Championships in Belgrade.

-Born in Chilia Veche (22 January 1946 - 5 June 2016) in a small family of Ukrainian cossacks.
+Born in Chilia Veche (22 January 1946 - 5 June 2016) in a large family of Ukrainian cossacks.

 At his funerals were present some of his colleagues and life friends as Antrop Varabiev, Costel Coșniță, Ion Dragulschi and Atanase Sciotnic.